mmoult/SPIRV-Interpreter/usage-help.md

 ## Program Control

-This section is in development.
-Come back later.

 ### Timeout

 SPIR-V programs may contain infinite loops, especially for unintended inputs.
 When invoking the interpreter, it may be undesirable for the execution to extend beyond an anticipated runtime.
 This is often the case when running testing scripts- an infinite loop would prevent the execution from being calculated into the final result.